 That’s where deposit management services can provide significant value.
-At ADM, for example, we can spread your business’s extra cash around to our network of small community banks to find you the highest possible return — which typically results in earnings of 7 times the national average money market fund.
+At ADM, for example, we can spread your business’s extra cash around to our network of banks and credit unions to find you nationally competitive returns — which typically results in earnings of 7 times the national average money market fund.
 It’s a valuable addition to your overall cash management strategy, particularly when rates start to rise.

 Rising interest rates can mean higher debt payments

 If you have fixed-rate loans for your business, you’re in the clear.
 However, if your loans have variable rates, the rising interest rate environment could lead to higher monthly payments.
 That not only increases your overall expenses, but it also poses a threat to your cash flow, which is critical for maintaining day-to-day operations.